Farideh Ghotbi: Biography

 With the marriage of her daughter Farah to Mohammad Reza Pahlavi on 20 December 1959, she became a member of the Iranian Imperial family.
-She was very close to her younger granddaughter Leila Pahlavi and helped raise her.
+She was very close to her younger granddaughter, Leila Pahlavi, and helped raise her.
 From the beginnings of the Iranian Revolution in 1978, Ghotbi lived in exile in Paris.

 Death and legacy

 She died on 29 November 2000 in Paris and was buried in the Passy Cemetery.
 Her granddaughter Leila died seven months later on 10 June 2001 in London, and was buried next to her.

 The posthumously published book, Dokhtaram Farah (English: My Daughter Farah) (2001, Behfarin Publications) was falsely attributed as a memoir written by Farideh Ghotbi.

-The Sa'dabad Complex (Persian: مجموعه سعدآباد; Majmue ye Sa’dābād) in Shemiran, Greater Tehran houses the Museum of Artistic Creatures, which was once known as the Palace of Farideh Ghotbi.
+The Sa'dabad Complex in Shemiran, Greater Tehran, houses the Museum of Artistic Creatures, which was once known as the Palace of Farideh Ghotbi.

 The Iranian television historical drama The Enigma of the Shah (2014–2016), featured actress Afsaneh Naseri as Farideh.